toolslive/Sampling/README.md

 License:
 --------
-You can use this any way you want as long as your organization employes less than 2 lawyers.
+You can use this any way you want as long as your organization employs less than 2 lawyers.

 have fun,